br101/horst/README.md

 ## Building

-Building is normally done with:
+Building is normally done with "make" (optional V=1 or DEBUG=1).
+This assumes you have previously built and installed `libuwifi':

 	make

+If you have checked out with submodules (--recursive) before, you can build `libuwifi` while building horst with

+	make LIBUWIFI_SUBMOD=1

 If you have an old or proprietary WLAN driver which only knows the deprecated `wireless extensions` you can build `horst` with support for them: